core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 That is, a client endpoint needs to be a member of a security group in order to send a valid secured group communication message to that group.
 A server endpoint needs to be a member of a security group in order to receive and correctly verify a secured group communication message sent to that group.
 An endpoint may be a member of multiple security groups.

-There can be a many-to-many relationship between security groups and CoAP groups, but often it is one-to-one.
-Also, there can be a many-to-many relationship between security groups and application groups, but often it is one-to-one.
-Such relationships are discussed in more detail in {{sec-groupdef-grouprelations}}.
+Between security groups and CoAP groups, there can be a many-to-many relationship or a one-to-one relationship.
+Also, between security groups and application groups, there can be a many-to-many relationship or a one-to-one relationship.
+Configuring entities can establish relationships between groups of different types as appropriate for the specific deployment and with no restriction by design.
+Endpoints that are members of security groups are expected to support all such relationships, which are discussed in more detail in {{sec-groupdef-grouprelations}}.

 Further details on identifying a security group are provided in {{sec-groupnaming-sec}}.